Aetherinox/csf-firewall/docs/docs/install/install.md

 <br />

 If the interface matches the screenshot above, the CSF integration with Webmin is complete.
-You can now proceed to the [Next Steps](#next-steps) or skip the rest of this section and begin [configuring CSF](../usage/configuration.md) to suit your setup.
+You can now proceed to the [Next Steps](#next-steps) or skip the rest of this section and begin our [Configuration](../usage/configuration.md) chapter to get things set up.

 <br />
 <br />